 Isaac’s research focuses on the role of TET proteins and oxidized methylcytosines in maintaining genome integrity, and their relationship to oncogenesis.

 I graduated from the University of Tokyo in 2002 with a Bachelor of Science degree in Chemistry and Biotechnology.
 I then moved to Chiba University, School of Medicine, and finished M.D.-Ph.D. course in 2010.
 Directly after that, I began working as an Assistant Professor at the Chiba University, Graduate School of Medicine.
 In 2016, I got an Associate Professor positon in the Global Prominent Research Institute at Chiba University, which promotes international collaboration between the University of California, San Diego (UCSD) and Chiba University.
-That is one of the reasons I began working as a Postdoctoral Fellow at the La Jolla Institute for Allergy and Immunology (LJI) in July of 2017.
+That is one of the reasons I began working as a Postdoctoral Fellow at the La Jolla Institute for Immunology (LJI) in July of 2017.

 For the past several years my research has been focused on the study of the epigenetic regulation of T-cells in the context of their functions in the immunological memory.
 Particularly, Polycomb and Trithorax proteins, which methylate histone H3-K27 and K4, respectively, have been of interest to me.
 In the LJI, I will study the roles of 5-hydroxymethylcytosine (5hmC) in T-cell-mediated immune responses, mainly focusing on its role in DNA demethylation.

 Goals in my career in scientific research are as follows:

 1. Clarify the molecular basis of the immunological memory.